kimhongzhang323/kimhongzhang323/README.md

 ---

 ### 🧩 Quote of the Day
-> *"The best way to predict the future is to invent it." — Alan Kay*
+> *"You have to, you have to, you have to suffer, you have to struggle, you have to endeavor." — Jensen Huang*

 ---